macroflight/psxhacks/router/docs/NOTES.md

 network, using the prefix `addon=FRANKENROUTER:`.
 The whole setup is called FRDP - FrankenRouter Discovery Protocol.

+The next element in the message is the FRDP protocol version.
+This is needed to check that all routers connecting to the network has the same protocol version so they can understand eachother.

+`addon=FRANKENROUTER:<protocol version`

 In order to identify a router connecting to another router as a router (and also to be a good PSX network citizen), the connecting router will send `name=<simname>:FRANKEN.PY frankenrouter PSX router